An Admissions Counselor

-Courses cover subjects that managers must master to successfully guide direct reports and develop employees, build effective teams, oversee projects, create budgets, handle financial accounting, manage organizational change, solve business problems, and communicate clearly with people at all levels of an organization.
+Courses cover subjects that managers must master to successfully guide direct reports and develop employees, build effective teams, oversee projects, create budgets, handle corporate finances, manage organizational change, solve business problems, and communicate clearly with people at all levels of an organization.

 If you’ve already earned graduate credits in business or management, you may be able to finish your degree sooner than you expect.

 General Business Management, Human Resource Management, Organizational Leadership

-Among top business career segments, professionals with a master's degree earned 48 percent more per year than those without one (Source: BLS)
+Among top business career segments, professionals with a master's degree earned 48 percent more per year than those without one (source: BLS)

 MSM holders can be found in careers as diverse as project management, human resources, and business development (source: antioch.edu)

 This interdisciplinary course will develop highly effective transformational leaders in their respective professions who formulate sustainable, ethically sound solutions to practical management problems encountered in a complex global environment.
 You will learn how to set direction and work with multiple constituencies with divergent needs through an ethical lens that includes social responsibility and the intersections of diversity, culture, and environment, and how these differences affect best practices in management in your discipline.

 Strategic Talent Management

 This interdisciplinary course will enable you to acquire the skills necessary to strategically lead decisively across all functions in organizations, including recruitment and selection of employees, training and development, performance appraisals, health and safety, labor relations, and change management.
 You will be introduced to leadership and talent management within and across disciplines and apply strategies to the private, public and not-for-profit sectors.
 This course will integrate legal, management, and social science research with an action learning-based approach to executive-level leadership education.
 You will have the opportunity to apply these skills through your own disciplinary lens, and will gain an in-depth understanding of how these skills are applied in other disciplines.